 Grand Bay also boasts many beaches and allows the practice of many water activities.
 You will find water activities such as jet skiing, surfing or diving among others.
 For the less athletic, no worries, you can relax on the beautiful beaches of the bay.
 This northern region indeed offers the most beautiful beaches of the island.
 Beyond these qualities, Grand Bay has many assets that attract tourists.

-One of the first is the presence of a multitude of hotels and villas that offer luxury and comfort.
+One of the first is the presence of a multitude of hotels (Mauritius Hotels) and villas that offer luxury and comfort.
 The most typical to the most luxurious you will find the accommodation of your dreams in Grand Bay.
 More for fashion-victims, there is plenty to do.
 Indeed, there are many shops and commercial centers where you will find luxury shops, but also many local products.
 Many restaurants are also present in Grand Bay, where you will be able to taste local specialties.
 If Grand Bay is bustling during the day, it is equally so in the evening.
 Indeed, bars and nightclubs are also the reputation of this seaside resort.

 Visiting the North of Mauritius